Milos Sights & Attractions

 Monastery of Agios Ioannis Siderianos

 ChurchesThe church and the cells of this very old and historical monastery are in very good condition.
-This monastery got its name from a miracle (as it is said by the inhabitants of Milos): some locals locked themselves in the church to escape from the pirates and prayed to Saint John to close the door with an iron bar.
-The prayer was answered and the pirates couldn't enter the church.
+This monastery got its name from a miracle, according to which Saint John turned the wooden door into iron to protect some locals from pirates.

 Ecclesiastical Museum

-MuseumsThe small Ecclesiastical Museum of Milos is found in the church of the Holy Trinity in Adamas village.
-It includes rare exhibits from the Venetian times till today.
+MuseumsThe small Ecclesiastical Museum of Milos is found in the church of Agia Triada in Adamas village.
+It features rare exhibits from Venetian times till today.

 Church of Agia Triada